About Us

 Our festival showcases authors of genres that are often overlooked, and our aim is to give readers the opportunity to connect with their favourite writers.

-Organising committee: Jane Anderson, Olivia Kekewich, Kristin Pedroja, Jen Hyatt, Robin Facer, and Emma Steele.
+Organising committee: Jane Anderson, Olivia Kekewich, Kristin Pedroja, Robin Facer, Fran Woodrow, Grace Baird, Sarah Birrell Ivory, Amy Penrose, and Lindsey Miller

 Women’s Fiction is an umbrella term for women-centered books that focus on the characters' life experiences, and are marketed — but not exclusive — to women readers.